chluther/demo_app/README.markdown

 # Ruby on Rails Tutorial: demonstration application

-This is the demonstration application for [*Ruby on Rails Tutorial: Learn Rails by Example*]
+This is the demonstration application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://http://ruby.railstutorial.org/).